European-Unified-ID/euid-docs-preview/preview/docs/guides/operator-guide-aws-marketplace.md

 10. Go back to the Load Balancer page, and under **Listeners and routing**, select `EUIDALBTG` as the target group to forward to as a default action.
 Note that you may have to refresh the target groups for your newly created target group to appear.
 Change the listener **Port** value to `443`.
 11. Set up an HTTPS listener by following the instructions in the [AWS user guide](https://docs.aws.amazon.com/elasticloadbalancing/latest/application/create-https-listener.html).
 12. Click **Create load balancer**.
-13. To verify the status of this load balancer, please continue in the below section: [Checking EUID operator status](#checking-euid-operator-status).
+13. To verify the status of this load balancer, please continue in the below section: [Checking EUID Operator status](#checking-euid-operator-status).

-## Checking EUID operator status
+## Checking EUID Operator status

 To check the EUID Operator status of your Load Balancer, complete the following steps: